estenrye/cd-homelab/applications/linkerd-mesh/README.md

 CLUSTER_NAME='rspot-wireguard'

 # Create a new key pair for the controlplane certificates
-step certificate create webhook.linkerd.cluster.local ca.crt ca.key \
+step certificate create root.linkerd.cluster.local ca.crt ca.key \
-  --profile root-ca --no-password --insecure --san webhook.linkerd.cluster.local
+  --profile root-ca --no-password --insecure

 # Publish a new secret to 1password for the controlplane certificates
 op item create \